jondashkyle/index/web-thoughts-pt-1/text.md

-small sites,
+- small sites,
   smaller tools,
   keep it basic.

-there is no seperation of design & build, or design & programming, or whatever.
+## neo-networking

+- the internet without the internet

 ## repeat these instructions until the project is complete

-- finish the project,
+- finish the project once,
+  what is it,
-  figure out what it actually is, scrap all of it.
+  scrap all of it.
 - finish the project twice,
-  figure out what it is,
+  what is it,
   scrap half of it.
 - finish the project thrice,
-  figure out what it is,
+  what is it,
   scrap a third of it.

 ## some ambiguous specifics